GlennNygard/map_generator/README.md

 Some parameters, like the total count of maps created as well as their size, can be modified through the command line arguments.
 ```
-map_generator --filename "MyCoolMap"
+./build/bin/map_generator --filename "MyCoolMap"
-map_generator --count 5
+./build/bin/map_generator --count 5
-map_generator --size medium
+./build/bin/map_generator --size medium
 ```

 See a list of all possible arguments with:
 ```
-map_generator --help
+./build/bin/map_generator --help
 ```

-If the map size and map complexity is set high enough, **the map generation might take a very long time or even fail**.
+If the map size and map complexity is set too high, **the map generation might take a very long time or even fail**.
 Failure is an expected part of many constraint-solving algorithms, especially when using large input sets like here.
 In most cases the algorithm will automatically try again if it fails.

 ### Outputs.